Planck constant: Origin of the constant

-With this new condition, Planck had imposed the quantization of the energy of the oscillators, "a purely formal assumption … actually I did not think much about it ..." in his own words, but one that would revolutionize physics.
-Applying this new approach to Wien's displacement law showed that the "energy element" must be proportional to the frequency of the oscillator, the first version of what is now sometimes termed the "Planck–Einstein relation":
+With this new condition, Planck had imposed the quantization of the energy of the oscillators, in his own words, "a purely formal assumption ... actually I did not think much about it", but one that would revolutionize physics.
+Applying this new approach to Wien's displacement law showed that the "energy element" must be proportional to the frequency of the oscillator, the first version of what is sometimes termed the Planck–Einstein relation:

 Planck was able to calculate the value of $h$ from experimental data on black-body radiation: his result, 6.55×10^-34 J.s, is within 1.2% of the currently defined value.
 He also made the first determination of the Boltzmann constant $k_\text{B}$ from the same data and theory.

 Development and application

-The black-body problem was revisited in 1905, when Lord Rayleigh and James Jeans (on the one hand) and Albert Einstein (on the other hand) independently proved that classical electromagnetism could never account for the observed spectrum.
+The black-body problem was revisited in 1905, when Lord Rayleigh and James Jeans (together) and Albert Einstein independently proved that classical electromagnetism could never account for the observed spectrum.
 These proofs are commonly known as the "ultraviolet catastrophe", a name coined by Paul Ehrenfest in 1911.
 They contributed greatly (along with Einstein's work on the photoelectric effect) in convincing physicists that Planck's postulate of quantized energy levels was more than a mere mathematical formalism.
 The first Solvay Conference in 1911 was devoted to "the theory of radiation and quanta".